recoverysource/recoverysource.io/template/new.rst

 Security Updates
 ----------------

-Most website vulnerabilities are around user authentication and authorization.
+Most website vulnerabilities involve user authentication and authorization.
 They attempt to find ways to act like an admin or bypass an admin check or convince someone to share their password.
 Truly static websites do not suffer these problems because there is no dynamic component to be exploited.
 You cannot